Stem Cell Research

 Progressive multiple sclerosis (PMS) is a complex, disabling form of multiple sclerosis characterized by the progressive accumulation of central nervous system (CNS) damage.
 This damage arises from chronic inflammation, demyelination, axonal injury, neuronal degeneration, and gliosis, affecting both white and gray matter in the brain and spinal cord.
 Despite advancements in MS research, effective reparative…

-Evaluating Stem Cell Therapy for Degenerative Disc Disease and Low Back Pain
+Evaluating Regenerative Medicine for Degenerative Disc Disease and Low Back Pain

 Back pain is the most common cause of disability worldwide, impacting people of all ages and socioeconomic backgrounds.
 In North America, it is one of the top reasons people miss work and visit doctors.
 Studies show that at least 80% of Americans will experience low back pain at some point in their lives, making it…